• Skip to main content

 Here it is all built, sanded, and ready for staining:

 And after.
-We stained it a mixture of Dark walnut (which can be found here) and Provincial (which can be found here).
-Then, we sealed it with this poly.
+We stained it a mixture of Dark walnut and Provincial.
+Then, we sealed it with polyurethane.
 Sorry for the harsh shadows, but I promise you some better pictures of the finished door will follow soon!

 Check out the next part here!